How to notify the AA when someone dies

 Home insurance

 If the deceased held AA home insurance, contact the AA via the bereavement form or by phone.
-The AA will confirm the current policy status and discuss what happens next.
+The AA will confirm the current policy status and discuss options.

 One issue to address promptly is the unoccupied property exclusion.
-Standard home insurance – including AA home insurance – typically restricts or removes cover once a property has been empty for a set consecutive period (commonly 30 to 60 days).
+Standard home insurance – including the AA’s – typically restricts or removes cover once a property has been empty for a set consecutive period, commonly 30 to 60 days.
 If the deceased’s home will be unoccupied during estate administration and probate, ask the AA whether the policy can be extended, or whether you need to arrange specialist unoccupied property insurance before the threshold passes.
-Probate in England and Wales typically takes several months – gov.uk/applying-for-probate – which often runs well beyond a 30- or 60-day limit.
+Probate in England and Wales typically takes several months – gov.uk/applying-for-probate – which often runs beyond a 30- or 60-day limit.

-For the full picture on home insurance after a death, see what happens to home insurance when someone dies.
+For the full picture on home insurance after a death, see our guide to what happens to home insurance when someone dies.

 Travel insurance